mlesnoff/Jchemo.jl/README.md

 julia> ?plskern
 ```

-Default values can be displayed in the REPL with macro `@pars`
+Default values of any function can be displayed in the REPL with macro `@pars`

 ```julia
 julia> @pars plskern